 - Purchasing Card Administrators can delegate this authority to designated individual, who will act as reviewers with the local unit or cost center.
 [A reviewer or budget analyst is responsible for the coordination and administration of a designated group of P-Card holder within their unit.]
 A reviewer must make sure that all transactions for which they are responsible are reviewed in the "Works" settlement system, prior to being swept to the Colleague General Ledger System.
 Reviewers must also maintain P-Card receipts for these transactions, preferable on the Transaction Log.
 All receipts must be kept on file by the department in accordance with Sacred Heart university's policy.

 - The P-Card Administrator an employee of Finance and Administration, is responsible for the coordination and administration of the Sacred Heart University Purchasing Card Program.

 Whether a purchase is made in person or via telephone, Internet, fax, or mail, the Cardholder must obtain a sales receipt or a Purchasing Card sales slip (the same document you receive when you use your own credit card) from the merchant.
 Cardholders must forward all supporting documentation, (including credits to the Purchasing Card) to the Purchasing Card Administrator or Reviewer who has been assigned responsibility for document retention.
-Original receipts (or Missing Receipt Affidavits) must be kept on file for all transactions $75 and over.
+Original receipts (or Missing Receipt Affidavits) must be kept on file for all transactions.
 These receipts will assist in the verification of the online transaction history.
 They are also required to be filed for auditing purposes.